 Workflow API

-Create and deploy robust, scalable workflows using persistent queues and state management.
+Create and deploy robust, scalable workflows using queued functions and state management.
 Build reliable backend systems with automatic retry, state persistence, and distributed processing.

 The Workflow API is an early access release.
 We appreciate any feedback from developers using it.